Rachael is from Earth, a planet known for its pizza, yoga pants, trashy television, and nearly constant wars.

-You might think all of us anime fans are autistic, but actually only a minority of us are.
-But it seems that psychologists and special ed teachers have noticed that many autistic adults and children like anime and manga.
-Some people might wonder why?
-What is it about anime and manga that makes it appealing for people with autism?
+You might think all of us anime fans are autistic, but that's true for only a minority.
+But, psychologists and special education teachers have noticed that many autistic adults and children like anime and manga.
+There's no official research, but people on the autism spectrum may be more likely to be anime and manga fans than neurotypical people.
+Why?
+What is it about anime and manga that makes it appealing to people with autism?

-So why do kids love Cinnamon Toast Crunch—er why do autistic kids (and adults) love anime and manga?
-I came up with 8 reasons why I think this to be the case, based on attending a panel on the subject by local autism expert James Williams and my own research and my experiences as an anime fan/expert.
+So, why do kids love Cinnamon Toast Crunch—er, why do autistic kids (and adults) love anime and manga?
+I came up with eight reasons why I think this is the case, based on attending a panel by local autism expert James Williams, and my own research and experiences.

 2. Friendship Lessons